-Gold has been recently surging to record highs.
-In this episode of Metals in Motion, Steve Schoffstall, Director of ETF Product Managment at Sprott Asset Management joins Thalia Hayden @etfguide to explain why gold is performing so well, and why the gold mining trade might still have room for investors to make their move.
+Gold has recently climbed to record highs.
+In this episode of Metals in Motion, Steve Schoffstall, Director of ETF Product Management at Sprott, joins Thalia Hayden ‪‪@etfguide‬ to explain why gold is performing well, and why the gold mining trade might still have room for investors to make their move.

-For the latest standardized performance and holdings of Sprott Active Metals & Miners ETF (METL), please visit METL.
+For the latest standardized performance and holdings of Sprott Precious Metals ETFs, please visit the individual website pages: GBUGSGDMSGDJ and SLVR.
 Past performance is no guarantee of future results.

 Video Transcript